 Orgasm is a response involving genital stimulation as an instinctive response to mental arousal.
 Just as men and women (or gays and heterosexuals for that matter) experience responses such as hunger or anger in the same way, they must experience orgasm similarly.
 In the 1950s when the public first learned of female orgasm, there was great excitement that women might be capable of the same sexual response as men.
 Male orgasm involves a mental focus on eroticism and a rhythmic massaging of the phallus from start to end.
 Yet female orgasm has come to be associated with emotional factors and a variety of physical stimulation techniques applied to inconsistent anatomy.

 There are differences in the orgasm techniques that men and women use.
 But it is not logical to suggest that a person of one sex achieves orgasm in a different way to another person of the same sex.
 So, for example, lesbians must use the same orgasm techniques as heterosexual women.
 This is because our minds and bodies respond in similar ways according to sex.
 Our orientation does not affect our responsiveness or how orgasm is achieved.

 Female masturbation is associated with lesbians because of the masculine connotations of the clitoris.
 But responsiveness varies among women, gay and straight, just as it does among men.
-Gay women do not masturbate any more commonly or more frequently than straight women do.
-The anatomy involved in orgasm has to be consistent for all women (regardless of sexual orientation) whether they are alone or with a lover (regardless of their lover’s gender).
+Gay women do not masturbate any more commonly or more frequently than straight women.
+The anatomy involved in orgasm must be consistent for all women of all orientations whether they are alone or with a lover (regardless of their lover’s gender).